 Coping with Converging Verticals at Ironbridge, Bridgnorth & Much Wenlock

 By way of contrast, today focuses on historic Ironbridge and its iconic structure that straddles the River Severn.
 Today we shall learn how to avoid or correct converging verticals where buildings appear to be falling over, with visits in the afternoon to the characterful town of Bridgnorth and picturesque parish of Much Wenlock.

 Our Discovery Points help you make the most out of your free day.
 There’s plenty of maps and a selection of the best local walking routes, as well as weather forecasts and public transport options – plus details about other places to visit.

-Depth of field at Montgomery Castle, Stiperstones and the Long Mynd
+Depth of Field at Montgomery Castle, Stiperstones & the Long Mynd

 Today we’ll head to Ludlow in the morning, which boosts the distinction of being one of the finest towns in England.
 Afterwards we head for ‘the quietest place under the sun’ - Clun, immortalized in verse by A.E.
 Housman.

 After a hearty breakfast we head off to Shrewsbury, where there’s plenty for us to photograph – an abbey, a castle and the beautiful Quarry Park – not to mention the town centre which is packed with timber-framed black and white buildings, steep narrow streets and alleyways.